Introduction

 Isaiah 40:26 (ESV)

 This is an important distinction because the strongest criticism against Young Earth theories used in defense of a literal 6 day creation centers around the truthfulness of God.
 Since God is truth, He could not create “fake” history by making the universe “appear” older than it actually is in a way that would deceive or trick people who are using modern dating methods.
-However, if He wrote a history into the spacetime block, that history is as “real” as the present moment because His will sustains all time and space.
+However, if He wrote a history into the spacetime block, from the focal point of the 4th day, that history is as “real” as the present moment because His will sustains all time and space.

 God is the same, yesterday, today and forever, because He experiences all of the effects of His choices and actions eternally for as long as He wills to maintain spacetime.
 Because He decided to send his Son to die on the cross, everyone who God elected to save by grace through faith (whether they lived before or after the temporal focal point of Jesus’s death & resurrection) was saved.
 When He looks upon one of His adopted sons or daughters, He does not just see them in a single point in time.
 He sees them from the time they were born through their entire eternal future all at once!
 In the same way, He sees the entirety of the universe in one spacetime block that He created and sustains from beyond the 4 dimensions of height, width, depth, and time that we can perceive.